fluidex/fluidex.github.io/content/posts/fluidex-architecture/index.en.md

 ### Memory-centric Data Maintenance

 Conventional Internet services use databases for their data ground truths.
-They usually acquire the scalability and scalability of the overall system through data sharding and stateless services.
+They usually achieve their systems' scalability and resilience through data sharding and stateless services.

 However, our ZK-Rollup system consists of many services that have to maintain a large number of complex data structures in memory (such as the rollup and the matching engine that maintains the Merkle tree and orderbook respectively).
 This requires an memory-centric architecture design.
-As a result, our design principles may differ from the 12 Factor revered by some Internet business, but are more similar to game server developments.
+As a result, our design principles may differ from the [12 Factor](https://12factor.net/) recommended in many Internet business, but are more similar to game server developments.

 ### Unified Technology Stack